How To Get More Qualified Leads From Your Acquisition Campaigns

 - Extensions can be customised in the form of “structured snippets”.
 So if your value proposition is based on a particular feature, you can highlight it straight away.

 It’s also worth paying attention to the URLs and page titles you use.
 Google will use bold text for each word that matches a user’s search term.
-That means there is an advantage in using high-volume keywords.
-The Display URL doesn’t even have to match your landing page’s address so you can be more creative with your search appearance.
+That means there is an advantage in using the most relevant and specific keywords.
+The Display URL doesn’t even have to match your landing page’s address, so you can be more creative with your search appearance.

-Daniel Kahneman identified an interesting principle in his Attention and Effort (published in 1973).
-Human attention is a limited resource, and this affects how visitors interact with your site.
-That means that every additional value proposition, offer and CTA distracts your visitor from the core message.
-To reduce cognitive load, ensuring that you don’t lose valuable leads, keep to the 1:1:1 principle (one value proposition, one offer and one Call To Action).
+Human attention is a limited resource.
+That means that every additional value proposition, offer and CTA you include in your landing pages distracts your visitor from the core message.
+To keep your landing pages focused, ensuring that you don’t lose valuable leads or attract the wrong ones, stick to the 1:1:1 principle (one value proposition, one offer and one call-to-action).

 Design is not about making the world beautiful, it is about making things work.
 The best websites do not always have stunning visuals; successful eCommerce sites are usually simple, robust and effective.
-Take a leaf out of the Amazon design book and embrace ugly.
+How do we know they work?
+It’s simple: we test them relentlessly.

 - browsing cookies